DCAN-Labs/biceps_cmdln/docs/source/index.rst

     level of the directory.
 This directory can be passed to biceps_cmdln via the custom_dtvar_folder argument.
 Note - even if the user does not want to remove outliers (i.e. if outlier flag is given a value of 0), these "_variance.txt" files must still be provided during processing.

+4. A biceps_cmdln compatible file with motion and TR information.

+  *

 Arguments
 ---------